 How is Telegraph Fantasy Football different from other fantasy games?

 Telegraph Fantasy Football is the most simplistic of fantasy football games due to the limited point-scoring rules.
-There are no captains, no bonus system and 40 transfers to use for the whole season.
+There are no captains, a limited bonus system and 40 transfers to use for the whole season.
 Knowing where to focus your budget and disciplined transfer play are the keys to success.

 How to Win at Telegraph Fantasy Football

 We hope you enjoyed this free guide on how to play TFF.
-If you’re interested in how to do well at the game, we have an in-depth guide that covers
+If you’re interested in how to do well at the game, we have an in-depth member’s guide that covers:

 - Winning formations and team structure.